JeffJetton/retrofeed/config.md

 ## Initial Steps

 Set up your Pi with both ssh and wi-fi on and configured.
 You'll be making a lot of tweaks, so I'd recommend doing this with a fresh install on a new SD card.
-You can use the "gear" button (or type ctrl-shift-X) in Rasperry Pi Imager to pre-configure a lot of this at imaging time.
+You can use the "gear" button (or type ctrl-shift-X) in Raspberry Pi Imager to pre-configure a lot of this at imaging time.

-While having the full desktop is nice, you can get away with just installing the "Lite" verison of the OS without it.
+While having the full desktop is nice, you can get away with just installing the "Lite" version of the OS without it.

 >Note that the changes outlined below generally won't take effect until your next restart (`sudo shutdown -r now` or `sudo reboot`).